JPVenson/morestachio/README.md

 ```csharp
 {{Just.One.Formattable.FormatterToCall().Thing}}
 ```
+This links a function named "FormatterToCall" that is ether present as a anonymous delegate added via `ParserOptions.Formatters.AddSingle(...)` or a `public static ` method attributed with the `MorestachioFormatterAttribute` added via the `ParserOptions.Formatters.AddFromType` or to an instance method attributed with the `MorestachioFormatterAttribute`

 The formatter CAN return a new object on wich you can call new Propertys or it can return a string.
 There are formatter prepaired for all Primitve types.
 That means per default you can call on an object hat contains a DateTime: